 It always starts with a pattern.
 I wanted a simple dress that I could wear when I’m around the house on days when I’m sewing or writing.
-That is when I came upon April Rhodes’ Staple Dress.
+That is when I came upon April Rhodes’ Staple Dress (Google for pattern).
 It’s simple, doesn’t take a lot of fabric, and can be whipped up in no time.
 It also has shirring.
 Shirring with elastic thread.
 Not hard at all.

 This is one of those easy, easy, easy patterns.
 It comes with a very well written instruction booklet.
 One problem, the photos are in black and white.
 When you get to the directions for shirring, it is a little difficult to see.
 I thought I’d throw together a very simple tutorial showing you how to shirr with elastic thread so you don’t miss out on this pattern or any others that might call for shirring.